nicnacnic/nodecg-discord-overlay/README.md

 ![image](https://user-images.githubusercontent.com/39160563/118413508-af14d280-b66d-11eb-980a-67193bb2d0a3.png)

 ## Usage
-Once the bot has started, enter a voice channel, then ping the bot with the `connect` command to have it join your VC and generate the overlay.
-To close the overlay, simply ping the bot again with the `disconnect` command and the bot will leave.
-Ping the bot with the `help` command for some help. **Don't move the bot into another voice channel once connected, it might cause the overlay to glitch.
-Instead, disconnect the bot, move to the new voice channel, then connect the bot again.**
+Once the bot has started, enter a voice channel, then ping the bot with the `connect` command to have it join your VC and start capturing audio.
+To stop capturing audio, simply ping the bot again with the `disconnect` command and the bot will leave.
+Ping the bot with the `help` command for some help.

 ![image](https://user-images.githubusercontent.com/39160563/118412498-63abf580-b668-11eb-962b-9467ffc3a173.png)

+To change a user's volume, ping the bot with the `volume` command.
+The syntax is `@DACBot volume <user> <volume>`, where user is a ping to the selected user and volume is a value between 1 and 100.

+### Using in Multiple Voice Channels
+Currently, nodecg-dacbot only supports audio capture in one voice channel at a time.
+You can get around this by having two copies of the bundle, to do this make a copy of the `nodecg-dacbot` folder, rename it, then change the name in the bundle's `package.json`.
+If you did it correctly you can run two simultaneous versions of DACBot, but you still need two different bot tokens.

+## Troubleshooting
+**The audio is off-pitch!**

+DACBot only supports 48 kHz, using any other frequency might distort the audio.
+Please choose an audio device that supports 48 kHz.

+**The audio is super delayed!**

+Under normal circumstances, the audio should only be delayed by ~0.25s.
+If it's delayed more, try restarting the bot.

+**The commands don't work!**

+Are you sure you're typing in the command correctly?
+Available commands are `connect`, `disconnect`, `volume`, and `help`.
+Make sure you include a space between the ping and the command.
+Also, check your bot console for any potential errors.

+**The bot crashes when speaking from my browser!**

+Due to an issue with Discord.JS, only desktop/mobile is supported at the moment.
+Hopefully this gets fixed soon, but for the meantime make sure you're using desktop/mobile only.

 ## Contributing
 If you have any suggestions or bugfixes, please submit a pull request!
 Before you do, please make sure you **test your code** to make sure the bot works correctly with your new changes.